ahmedatyahassan/AhmedAtya74/README.md

   </p>

 ## About Me
-I'm studies at Faculty of Computers and Artificial Intelligence - Cairo University <br>
+Studies at Faculty of Computers and Artificial Intelligence - Cairo University <br>
 I have web decelopment background from side projects <br>
 Now, I'm studying **data enginnering with python @dataCamp**, always learning more and developing my skills each day.<br>